The Producers (musical): Act II

-Back at the office, Max and Leo are horrified as they read positive critical reviews for Springtime ("Where Did We Go Right?").
+Back at the office, Max and Leo are horrified that the IRS will learn of their actions as they read positive critical reviews for Springtime ("Where Did We Go Right?").
 Roger and Carmen come to congratulate them, only to find them fighting over the accounting books.
-Franz bursts in, waving a pistol, outraged by Roger's portrayal of his beloved Führer; fearful for his life, Max finally admits to Leo, "We're in too deep."
-Max suggests that Franz shoot the actors (not the producers) as a way to close the show.
+Franz bursts in, waving a pistol, outraged by Roger's portrayal of Hitler.
+Fearful for his life, Max suggests that Franz shoot the actors instead of the producers as a way to close the show.
 The police are summoned by the commotion and arrest Franz, who breaks his other leg while trying to escape.
 They also arrest Max and take the books.
-As Leo hides, Ulla finds him and persuades him to take the two million dollars and run off to Rio with her.
+As Leo hides, Ulla finds him and persuades him to take the $2 million and run off to Rio with her.

-In jail awaiting trial, Max receives a postcard from Leo (who is now in Rio with Ulla) and, feeling betrayed, recounts the whole show ("Betrayed").
-At his trial, Max is found "incredibly guilty", but the now-married Leo and Ulla arrive in the nick of time.
+In jail awaiting trial, Max receives a postcard from Leo, now living in Rio and having eloped with Ulla.
+Feeling betrayed, he recounts the events of the story ("Betrayed").
+At his trial, Max is found "incredibly guilty", but Leo and Ulla arrive in the nick of time.
 Leo turns in the stolen money and tells the judge that Max is a good man who has never hurt anyone despite his swindling, and the only man he has ever called a friend ("'Til Him").
-Touched by their friendship, the judge decides not to separate the partners, sending them both (plus Franz) to Sing Sing prison for five years.
-In prison, they write a new musical entitled "Prisoners of Love", and they are pardoned by the governor for "having, through song and dance, brought joy and laughter into the hearts of every murderer, rapist, and sex maniac in Sing Sing."
-Soon after taking Prisoners of Love to Broadway (starring Roger and Ulla), Leo and Max become the kings of Broadway and walk off into the sunset ("Leo & Max").
-Everyone comes back for one last song, telling the audience that it's time for them to leave ("Goodbye").
+Touched by their friendship, the judge decides not to separate the partners, sending them and Franz to Sing Sing prison together for five years.
+In prison, they write a new musical entitled "Prisoners of Love", and they are pardoned by the governor of New York for bringing joy into the lives of their inmates by having them act in the play.
+Soon after taking Prisoners of Love to Broadway, with Roger and Ulla in the main roles, Leo and Max become successful producers and walk off into the sunset ("Leo & Max").
+Everyone comes back for one last song, telling the audience to leave ("Goodbye!").